John Schofield

 John McAllister Schofield (/ˈskoʊfiːld/; September 29, 1831 – March 4, 1906) was an American soldier who held major commands during the American Civil War.
 He was appointed U.S. Secretary of War (1868–1869) under President Andrew Johnson and later served as Commanding General of the United States Army (1888–1895).
+(Note: Schofield was Secretary of War 6/1/1868 to 3/13/1869.
+Grant took office on 3/4/1869; While it is technically correct that Schofield held the office under Grant for 10 days, it is misleading and confusing to suggest he served as Secretary of War for both presidents.
+Schofield had the position as a lame duck during the transition period between presidential administrations.)

 Early life

 John McAllister Schofield was born September 29, 1831, in Gerry, New York, the son of the Reverend James Schofield and his first wife, the former Caroline (McAllister) Schofield.
 His father, a Baptist minister in Sinclairville became a domestic missionary and moved his family (which then included six children and would include 10 who survived infancy) to Bristol, Illinois.
 When John was 12, they finally settled in Freeport, Illinois, where Rev. Schofield became the town's first Baptist minister in 1845, and where he was ultimately buried in 1888.

 During the American Revolutionary War, his family consisted of both Patriots and Loyalists.
 His grandfather at the time was considered below the age to fight during the Revolution.
 Though, after settling in New York, he fought in the New York Militia during the War of 1812.
 His earliest ancestor who arrived in America was Richard Schofield, who came to the Massachusetts Bay Colony from England in 1635.